Ali Bey al-Kabir: Economic policies

 According to historians Cleveland and Bunton, "During his time in power, he successfully expanded Egypt's trade with Britain and France.
 He also hired European advisers to the military and bought European weapons".
 However, according to Bidwell, "... he did not make use of native Egyptians or call in foreigners for technical advice.
 He made no effort to build a modern army ..."

+In fiction

+The rise and fall of Ali Bey (spelt Aly in the novel) is described in Vol1 Ch.
+16 of the 1819 novel Anastasius by Thomas Hope.
+Hope describes how Aly renounces his allegiance with the Ottomans and sides with the Russians.
+He rewards his 'adoptive sons' (i.e. Mamluk followers) Ismail Bey and Hasan Bey with positions in Damascus and Djedda while keeping his favourite Mohammed at home with fatal consequences.
+Aly fetches his own sister to marry Mohammed, and showers him with riches such that he becomes known as Abu al-Dhahab, or 'Father of Gold', only for his 'adoptive son' to reward him by killing him.
+The end of Vol1 and beginning of Vol 2 of the novel is set amid the civil war and chaos that follows this act of treachery.